 Gangsters On Parade (1942) - What would a gang of murdering rogues do for an orphanage on the verge of bankruptcy?
 Why, put on a show, of course!

 Voodoo Dolls (1942) - Three Haitian sisters seek fame on Broadway.

-Hawaiian Lei-dy (1942) - A glorious travel scape movie musical where a U.S. soldier stationed in Hawaii falls in lovely with a local girl whose parents forbid their love.
+Hawaiian Lei-dy (1942) - A glorious travel scape movie musical where a U.S. soldier station in Hawaii falls in love with a local girl whose parents forbid their love.
 [The film set, which was mostly shot in and around Pearl Harbor, was bombed by the Japanese on December 7, 1941.
 Several actors and crew were killed and the film sets were damaged beyond repair.
 The movie did not resume filming and a badly pieced together version was released to terrible reviews.
 Though most critics and audiences agreed that the surprise ending where all the characters were suddenly killed by a bomb was spectacular.]

 Damn The Torpedoes!
 (1943) - A pacifist is placed in charge of a Navy sub.